 - While cauliflower is roasting, prepare simple Mediterranean salad according to this recipe.
 Prepare tahini sauce, if using, according to this recipe.

 - Make the herbed couscous.
-In a saucepan, heat 1 tbsp extra virgin olive oil over medium heat.
-Add couscous and the remaining 1 tbsp of spice mixture.
+In a saucepan, heat 1 tablespoon extra virgin olive oil over medium heat.
+Add couscous and the remaining 1 tablespoon of spice mixture.
 Saute, tossing regularly, until couscous is toasted into a light brown color.

 - Add boiling water (consult package for amount of boiling water needed).
 Turn heat to low, cover and simmer for about 12 minutes or so, or until liquid is absorbed and couscous is fully cooked through.